sayanee/archives/_posts/2005-10-25-play-my-little-piano.md

 ---
 layout: post
 title: Play my little piano !!!!!!!!!
-categories: []
+categories:
-tags: []
-status: publish
-type: post
-published: true
-meta: {}
+- Musing
 ---

 oooooooohhhh!!!
-I'm excited! i can finally show you all Sweska's Little Toy Piano...enjoy it over [here](/files/PIANO.zip) !!!
+I'm excited! i can finally show you all Sweska's Little Toy Piano...enjoy it over [here](/docs/piano.zip) !!!
 Don't you dare tell me you could have done MORE....as i said i'm not gonna spend any more time doing all these extra features.
 Oh and check out uzyn's mastermind also and it's [here](http://ee2007log.blogspot.com/2005/10/standalone-engine-done.html)!
 I wonder whether any of our faculty mates put up the other games like pacman, black jack and wheel of fortune...

 Here's how to play the keyboard.
 Middle C is the z key in the computer keyboard!
 Ah well and the rest you get the picture...i layed it out like the 7 white keys and 5 black keys of an actual piano!...enjoy please!!!!!